 No matter what your part time job is, it is likely that you had to interview for the position, unless you are working in your grandma’s bakery.
 The more job interviews you go to, the more prepared you will be when you have to interview for a job that you desperately want.
 Attending interviews will equip you with skills that you need such as learning how to dress professionally, having answers prepared for typical interview questions and being punctual and organized.

 It is likely that wherever you work, you will be dealing with customers and colleagues from a wide range of racial, cultural and religious backgrounds.
 It is important that you learn to be sensitive to others cultural differences.
 Being able to easily adapt to the way others think and behave will make you a much more agreeable person to work with.

 Your confidence is naturally boosted with each new job that you master.
-Often when you begin a new job, you will feel completely overwhelmed and you may feel like you are never going to learn to do what is necessary to perform the job.
+Often when you begin a new job, you will feel completely overwhelmed.
+You may feel like it’s impossible to learn all of the many necessary tasks to perform the job.
 When you have been doing your job long enough, it is often the case that you realize you have actually become quite good at what you do and your self-confidence increases.
 If you have many part-time jobs as a student, you can use your career changes to boost your self-confidence.
-People who believe in themselves and their abilities make attractive candidates to employers and you will be thankful that you pushed yourself when the time comes time to apply for your dream job.
+People who believe in themselves and their abilities make attractive candidates.
+You will be thankful that you are used to pushing yourself out of your comfort zone when the time comes time to apply for your dream job.